taingy-srun/personal-hobby-project/README.md

-# The-PINK
+# The-PINK Personal Hobby Project

 This is my Personal Hobby Project for MWA course.

-This project is about the operations on albums and songs of my favorite K-POP band called `BLACKPINK`.
+This project is about the operations on albums and songs of the singer's band.

 This project was built by using MEAN stack